Tag: cybersecurity

 • Test your implementation with well-known inputs to ensure accuracy.

-• Understanding cryptographic functions empowers you to write more secure and optimized applications.
+• Understanding cryptographic functions lets you write more secure and optimized applications.

 Implementing SHA-256 manually is challenging but rewarding.
 By understanding its intricacies, you gain insight into cryptographic principles, preparing you for advanced topics like encryption, digital signatures, and secure communications.